Letting Go: The Pathway of Surrender by David R. Hawkins

 I’m not sure this is for you, but if you’re interested in getting valuable intel once a week in your inbox, that will help your brain, mindset, business, and mental well-being… THEN — click here to get access.
-AND, in exchange for your email, I will give you an incredibly valuable Soulful Marketing checklist that will you build your business faster, attract more like-minded people, and help you transform more lives.
+And in exchange for your email, I will give you an incredibly valuable Soulful Marketing checklist that will help you build your business faster, attract more like-minded people, and help transform more lives.

 Some Specifics and Quick Book Review to Entice You to Read It!

-Quick Summary: Letting Go is about a simple and effective means by which you can let go of the obstacles to your enlightenment and become free of negativity.
+Quick Summary: Letting Go is a simple and effective means by which you can let go of the obstacles to your enlightenment and become free of negativity.
 Through Dr. David R. Hawkin’s clinical psychiatric practice, his primary aim was to seek the most effective ways to relieve human suffering in all of its many forms.
 This inner mechanism of surrender that he describes in the book was found to be beneficial to healing.

 He gives you practical techniques to help you remove the inner blocks to happiness, love, joy, success, health, and, ultimately, enlightenment.
-This book is a bit of spiritual and non-religious based.
+This book is a bit spiritual and non-religious based.

 WHO Ought to Read this Book: If you’ve read Power vs. Force, then you will LOVE this book.
 In fact, Oprah interviewed him.
 I’d highly recommend watching it.
-I read this book because I’m always constantly searching for how to tackle and deal with my negative thoughts and emotions.
+I read this book because I’m constantly searching for how to tackle and deal with my negative thoughts and emotions.
 I truly do want to live a more healthy and happier life.
-If you’re anything like me, then I’d HIGHLY recommend this book!
+If you’re anything like me, I’d HIGHLY recommend this book!

 Why Read this Book?
-Letting Go gives us a process for evolving our emotional and spiritual selves according to that natural, evolutionary pattern explained in his first book Power Vs. Force.
+Letting Go gives us a process for evolving our emotional and spiritual selves according to that natural, evolutionary pattern explained in his first book, Power Vs. Force.

 Letting Go provides a framework and a process for letting go of old negative emotions that will free up your energy, making you much happier and healthier, which is your natural state of being.

-Couple of Things You Will Discover: Most people handle unpleasant feelings in one of the following three ways:
+A Couple of Things You Will Discover: Most people handle unpleasant feelings in one of the following three ways:

 - Suppression and repression – These are two sides of the same coin, with suppression being conscious and repression being unconscious.
 An example is when you use denial and projection of your bad feelings onto other people.

-- Escape: Numbing your mind, so you don’t have to think about your negative feelings or the world falling apart around you.
+- Escape: Numbing your mind so you don’t have to think about your negative feelings or the world falling apart around you.
 This would include drugs, alcohol, risk-seeking, binge-watching TV, and workaholism.